 - Periodic payments from sources such as social security, unemployment and welfare assistance, annuities, insurance policies, retirement funds, and pensions.
-However, periodic payments from retirement accounts, annuities, and similar forms of investments are counted only after they exceed the amount contributed by the family [24 CFR 5.609(b)(4) and (b)(3)]. - Disability or death benefits and lottery receipts paid periodically, rather than in a single lump sum [24 CFR 5.609(b)(4) and HCV, p.
-5-14]
+For pre-HOTMA actions, , periodic payments from retirement accounts, annuities, and similar forms of investments are counted only after they exceed the amount contributed by the family. - Disability or death benefits and lottery receipts paid periodically, rather than in a single lump sum.